Dragon Tales: Broadcast history

+Other media

 Throughout its history, a number of tie-in book releases were printed, some based on installments of the television program, others not.
 These included Cassie Loves a Parade, Ord Makes a Wish and Taking Care of Quetzal.

 A special, Parent Tales from Dragon Tales, was produced in association with the program.
 The program was stated to use "messages built into the children's series to inform parental challenges.
 From bedtime dramatics to tantrums and assorted other small-fry rebellions..."
 For the special, parents were given video cameras used to record problematic behavior, then counselors analyzed the video footage and provided specific tips to the parents, who all reported significantly improved behavior two months later.
 The researchers also discovered from their work on the series that children often think in pictures and that visual aids are often helpful.

+A direct-to-video special, Let's Start a Band!, featuring the dragon characters blended with live humans in a musical show based on the program's "Dragon Tunes" segments, was released on March 2, 2003.

-Music and songs
+Music

 Dragon Tales featured an original score composed by Jim Latham and Brian Garland.
-Each episode also included an interstitial segment between story airings known as "Dragon Tunes," featuring a song either based on one of the characters of the show, or designed to teach a lesson, such as "Stretch!", which encouraged viewers to reach forward for their goals and "When You Make a New Friend," which espoused the joys of forming a new friendship.
-The songs were released on the albums Dragon Tunes and More Dragon Tunes.
+Each episode also included an interstitial segment between story airings known as "Dragon Tunes," featuring a song either based on one of the characters of the show, or designed to teach a lesson, such as "Stretch!", which encouraged viewers to reach forward for their goals and "Make a New Friend," which espoused the joys of forming a new friendship.
+The songs were released on the albums Dragon Tunes and More Dragon Tunes respectively.